jazzband/django-oauth-toolkit/docs/contributing.rst

 Pull upstream changes into your fork regularly
 ==============================================

-It's a good practice to pull upstream changes from master into your fork on a regular basis, infact if you work on outdated code and your changes diverge too far from master, the pull request has to be rejected.
+It's a good practice to pull upstream changes from master into your fork on a regular basis, in fact if you work on outdated code and your changes diverge too far from master, the pull request has to be rejected.

 To pull in upstream changes::